bergie/create/README.md

 ## Building Create

+Create.js uses a build system running on [Node.js](http://nodejs.org/), so you'll need that.
+Install the build dependencies with:

+    $ npm install

 Use the supplied `Cakefile` to generate the merged JavaScript file for Create:

     $ cake build

-You can also generate a minified version (requires uglifyjs):
+You can also generate a minified version:

     $ cake min